Policies for Acceptance of External Academic Credit

 Additional Transfer Credit Restrictions

 It is a Graduation Requirement that students will take coursework in the final 32 credits at Southwestern University (or in an approved Study Abroad program).
-However, should circumstances arise that necessitate taking coursework elsewhere, Assistant Director of Records approval is required.
+However, should circumstances arise that necessitate taking coursework elsewhere, the Assistant Registrar’s approval is required.
 If approved, students may take a maximum of two courses.
 Courses in a student’s major or minor will not be approved without permission from the head of the department the course will be transferring into.
 Approval may be requested by completing the Permission to Add Transfer Courses form listed below.

 Remember that dual credit can only be awarded if the college transcript has been received - SU cannot award credit from a high school transcript.
 Most dual credit equivalencies can be viewed in the pre-approved transfer credit list below.